nxp-imx/oem-prov-app/Documentation/user_guide.md

    * Use SPSDK to download the security assets from the EdgeLock 2GO Server
    * Use SPSDK to write the security assets on the local partition
 3. __Boot the system:__
-* The system is automatically booted by SPSDK, the application will start automatically after boot, running in provisioning via proxy mode as configured by the systemd service.
+* The system is automatically booted by SPSDK, the application starts automatically after boot, running in offline mode (provisioning via proxy or product based provisioning dependending on the type of assets that were written into the FAT32 partition).
 4. __Check status:__
 * You can check the status of operation with:
 ```sh
 systemctl status oem-prov
 ```
-> **Additiona Notes:**
+> **Additional Notes:**
 The OEM Provisioning Application itself only performs the provisioning task - it does not reboot the system afterward.
 If desired, users can modify the systemd service to reboot the device upon provisioning.

 ### Post provisioning cleanup